 This policy aims to identify the UTC's position on all aspects of managing medications and medical needs both within the UTC, off site provision and on visits.
 The policy will document procedures for staff, students and parents to follow when setting up an Independent Healthcare Plan, administering and storing medications.
-This policy links with the Health and Safety policy of the UTC.
+This policy links with the 'Supporting Students with a Medical Condition Policy' and the 'Health and Safety policy' of the UTC.